KellyVance/sparql/README.md

 # sparql
 A range of simple annotated SPARQL queries against skos-based vocabularies using the publicly accessible [GSQ vocabulary library](https://vocabs.gsq.digital) as example data.
-To test the queres in this repository go to https://vocabs.gsq.digital/sparql/ and past in the queries to see the results.
+To test the queres in this repository go to https://vocabs.gsq.digital/sparql/ and copy the queries into the UI to see the results.

 These principles can be applied to any resource description framework (RDF) vocabulary/taxonomy or ontology.
 The queries here are meant to demonstrate basic SPARQL functions against a set of vocabularies (essentially simple ontologies) to provide a tool to familiarise users with the essentials of graph querying.